Classical shadows of stated skein representations at roots of unity: Stated skein algebras

 \begin{proof} In the algebra $\mathcal{S}_{\omega_{\hbar}}(\mathbf{\Sigma})$, the products writes $[D_1, s_1, \mathfrak{o}_1] \cdot [D_2, s_2, \mathfrak{o}_2] = [D_1D_2, s_1s_2, \mathfrak{o}_1\mathfrak{o}_2]$ and $[D_2, s_2, \mathfrak{o}_2] \cdot [D_1, s_1, \mathfrak{o}_1] = [D_2D_1, s_2s_1, \mathfrak{o}_2\mathfrak{o}_1]$.
 We pass from the diagram $D_1D_2$ to $D_2D_1$ by changing each crossing in the intersection of the diagrams and changing the height order using $\pi$, so the formula is a consequence of Lemma \ref{lemmabracket}. \end{proof}

-\begin{remark} When $\Sigma$ is a closed surface, we recover Goldman's formula from \cite{Goldman86}.
+\begin{remark} Note that nor $\{\cdot, \cdot\}^s$ nor the formula in Proposition \ref{propbracket} depend on a choice of orientation of the boundary arcs by Remark \ref{remark_independance}.
+When $\Sigma$ is a closed surface, we recover Goldman's formula from \cite{Goldman86}.
 When $\Sigma$ has non trivial boundary and no inner punctures, the sub-algebra of the stated skein algebra generated by tangles with states having only value $+$ is isomorphic to the M\"uller algebra defined in \cite{Muller} (see \cite[Section $6$]{LeStatedSkein} ).
 The Poisson bracket restricts to the corresponding sub-algebra of $\mathcal{S}_{+1}(\mathbf{\Sigma})$ and the resulting Poisson algebra is isomorphic to Yuasa' s Poisson algebra in \cite{Yuasa}. \end{remark}